 XML Sitemaps are important for SEO because they make it easier for Google to find your site’s pages—this is important because Google ranks web PAGES not just websites.

-13. Wrapping your title in H1 Tag: H1 tags are meant for the headlines and therefore, your title must be wrapped in the H1 tag.
-However, try not to over optimize page by adding keywords to subheadings like H2, H3 & H4.
+13. Wrapping your title in H1 Tag: You must wrap your title in the H1 tags that are meant for the headlines.
+However, try not to over-optimize the page by adding keywords to subheadings like H2, H3 & H4.

-14. Increase content length: Length is the main strength in SEO so try to aim for lengthier content piece.
-To optimize a page it is always about finding the right balance between word count and the value offered.
+14. Increase content length: Length is the main strength in SEO, so try to aim for the lengthier content piece.
+It is always about finding the right balance between word count and the value offered to optimize a page.

-15. Canonical Tag: A canonical issue arises when 301 permanent redirection is not placed properly.
-This means that your website can be accessed by search engines from different URLs which means the search engine will potentially index your site under different URLs thus arising duplicate content issue.
+15. Canonical Tag: A canonical issue arises when 301 permanent redirections is not placed correctly.
+This means that search engines can access your website from different URLs, which means the search engine will potentially index your site under different URLs, thus arising duplicate content issues.

-16. Responsive Design: Google started penalizing non mobile friendly sites in 2015.
-Responsive design lets the webpage to adapt to any layout according to the device used by user.
+16. Responsive Design: Google started penalizing non-mobile-friendly sites in 2015.
+Responsive design lets the webpage adapt to any layout according to the device used by the user.

 On-Page optimization tools

-In order to get your website’s onpage done right you need some good hands by your side and we have compiled a list of awesome tools that can help you to master your on-page optimization techniques.
+To get your website's on-page SEO optimization done right, you need some good hands by your side, and we have compiled a list of excellent tools that can help you with on page SEO analysis and master your on-page optimization techniques ultimately.